Old English Sheepdog

 Origin and Temperament

 The OES is believed to have been developed in the 18th century by English farmers who needed a strong dog to herd, protect and drive the sheep to market.
-As a working dog the OES needs plenty of daily exercise.
+As a working dog, the OES needs plenty of daily exercises.
 He loves to run and will often try to ‘herd’ family members by bumping into them.
 He needs strong, consistent leadership and firm training.
 Puppies are boisterous and active, reaching maturity at around three years old.
-The OES is good-nature, loyal and intelligent.
+The OES is good-natured, loyal and intelligent.
 A gentle giant around children, he’s protective of his family.
 The OES is not known for nervousness or aggression.

 Health and well-being

 The lifespan of an OES is around 10-12 years.
-Expect to pay an average of £800-1000 for a puppy from a reputable breeder.
+Expect to pay an average of £1200 for a puppy from a reputable breeder.